"False"

 Impress

-The purpose of this study is to implement and evaluate evidence-based stroke rehabilitation regimes, modified Constraint-induced Movement (mCI) therapy, to achieve the best possible motor recovery and thereby increase the quality of life in stroke patients.
+The purpose of this study is to implement and evaluate evidence-based stroke rehabilitation regimes, specifically modified Constraint-Induced Movement Therapy (CIMT), to achieve optimal motor recovery and thereby improve the quality of life in stroke patients.

 Head of project